bhavanakamal/Twitter-Sentiment-Analysis-Naive-Bayes/README.md

 The original work by Niek J. Sanders is a Twitter Sentiment Classifier which can be found [here] (http://www.sananalytics.com/lab/twitter-sentiment/).
 My work is just a little modification to the code written in 2011 to comply with the latest Twitter API v1.1 requirements.

-### Support
-You may write to me for any help, I'll try and help you to the best of my capability.

-Karan Luthra
-karanluthra06@gmail.com